Shipping Guide

 What Actually Drives the Cost to Ship Guitars

-Most guitars shipments are priced by a mix of weight, package size, and destination zone.
+Most guitar shipments are priced by a mix of weight, package size, and destination zone.
 Even small packaging changes can move you into a lower pricing tier.

 • Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.